Home Loan Guide

 You will learn about financial resources available to you once you’ve purchased a home, such as home equity loans, home equity lines of credit and refinancing your home.

-Homeownership can be an important step in securing your financial future, both now and long-term.
-At Mission Fed, your success is our bottom line, and that means we’ll be by your side when it becomes time to secure your Home Loan.
+Homeownership can be an important step in securing your financial future, both now and long term.
+At Mission Fed, we know homeownership makes our community stronger.
+We’ll be by your side every step of the way through the home loan and purchase process.

 Mortgage: This is another word for a home loan, a legal agreement in which a person borrows money to buy property (such as a house) and pays back the money over a period of years.
 The house you buy acts as collateral in exchange for the money you are borrowing.